CCSSemicolonClub/SemicolonValentinesMatch/README.md

 **Usage**

-Run the application setup in the Valentine_s Match\Release\setup.exe
+Run the application setup in the Valentine_s Match\Release\Valentine_s Match.msi

 - The time will start after pressing the start button.
 - The woman answers each logic question as it is presented.